Add a Data Element, a Rule and a Library

 To create a data element

-- In the top navigation, click Data Elements
+- In the left navigation, click Data Elements

 - Since you haven't created any data elements yet in this property, a brief video appears with additional information on this topic.
 Watch this video, if you like.